splunk/public-o11y-docs/gdi/get-data-in/integrations.rst

 Amazon Web Services
 ----------------------------------

-To learn about AWS and Splunk Observability Cloud, read the following:
+To learn about AWS and Splunk Observability Cloud, read :ref:`get-started-aws`.

-* :ref:`get-started-aws`
-* Refer to the AWS official documentation for a list of the available AWS metrics and other data, or read about :ref:`the metadata Splunk Observability Cloud provides <aws-infra-metadata>`
-* :ref:`aws-logs`
-* :ref:`infrastructure-aws`

-The following AWS services send data to Infrastructure Monitoring:
+You can collect data from the following AWS services:

 .. list-table::
   :header-rows: 1